Home » The DoJiggy Fundraising Blog » Creative Ways to Thank Your Donors and Sponsors

 Thanking Donors on Social Media

 Storytelling about your donors and mission can be as engaging as a great book.
-Add the global reach social media has, and emotionally reaching potential donors is far-reaching.
+Add the global reach of social media, and emotionally reaching potential donors is far-reaching.

 Videos and authentic photos tell stories too.
 Perhaps your team can create a video status report on the impact donations are having.
 As donors hear how their gifts are building programs, they’ll be encouraged.
 Consider publishing personal interviews with donors and volunteers.